jayway/webpack-lab/watching/README.md

   });
 ```

-In above code we import our webpack config and then append some extra options that we need for our dev-server.
+In above code we import our webpack config and then add some extra webpack-dev-server options that we need for our dev-server.

+Many of the webpack-dev-server options is the same as in the regular webpack.config, but in a more flat structure.

-The important parts here is **hot** which is the boolean for HMR and **publicPath**. publicPath is where our bundle will be available for the client.
+The important parts in above code is **hot** which is the boolean for HMR and **publicPath**. publicPath is where our bundle will be available for the client.
 Since we set it as '/', let's update it index.html as well.

 Change:
 ```html